-The forerunner of the Police Museum was the Police Historical Records Committee formed in 1964 which collected a significant number of artifacts relating to the history of the Force and proposed the foundation of a museum.
-The Police Musuem was established in 1976 in a very small scale in the Police Headquarters, and later moved to Tai Sang Commercial Building in Wan Chai.
-In 1988, the Police Musuem moved to the present site at the Peak.
+The forerunner of the Police Museum was the Police Historical Records Committee which was formed in 1964.
+The Committee had by then collected a significant number of artifacts relating to the history of the Force and proposed the foundation of a museum.
+The very small scale Police Museum was established in 1976 in the Police Headquarters, and it was later moved to the Tai Sang Commercial Building in Wan Chai.
+In 1988, the Police Museum was further relocated to its present site on the Peak.

-The Museum has four galleries: Orientation Gallery, Triad Societies and Narcotics Gallery, Hong Kong Police Then and Now Gallery and Thematic Exhibition Gallery.
-It has a total gross floor area of 570 square metres for displaying around 600 exhibits.
+The Police Museum has four galleries, namely the Orientation Gallery, the Triad Societies and Narcotics Gallery, the Hong Kong Police Then and Now Gallery and the Thematic Exhibition Gallery.
+The Museum has a total gross floor area of 570 square metres displaying around 1,200 exhibits.

-Orientation Gallery - this gallery describes the general history of the Police Force through historical photographs and archives, uniforms, equipment, firearms and other artefacts.
-Significant exhibits include the head specimen of the“Sheung Shui Tiger” which was shot in 1915 after killing two policemen, the donation of memorabilia from the widow of the former Commissioner of Police, Mr. Duncan MacIntosh, and a “Plague Medal”of 1894, etc.
+Orientation Gallery - This gallery describes the general history of the Police Force through historical photographs and archives, uniforms, equipment, firearms and other artifacts.
+Significant exhibits include the stuffed head of the “Sheung Shui Tiger” which was shot in 1915 after killing two policemen, memorabilia donated by the widow of the former Commissioner of Police, Mr. Duncan MacIntosh, and a “Plague Medal” of 1894, etc.